 Strategic Planning and Budgeting

 The Information Systems Technology Department (IST) provides information technology services to Chesterfield County Government and Chesterfield County Public Schools.
 IST is a full-service technology provider and focuses on partnering with customers to provide cost-effective technology solutions to meet business needs.
 The primary functions of the department are technology solution delivery, information security governance, project management and infrastructure management.
 Specific support provided by IST includes: business studies and recommendations; maintenance of existing application systems; design and implementation of new systems; operational support for both mainframe and server systems; guidance regarding security and access to system data; support for voice and data telecommunications; development and maintenance of the county’s internet/intranet websites; and customer training for both application systems and office automation.
-View additional information in the proposed Fiscal Year (FY) 2022 Budget (PDF).
+View the Fiscal Year (FY) 2022 Budget (PDF).

 IST FY2022 Priorities